 The University of Minnesota Morris is committed to helping students advance in their degree programs, and we will provide a clear process for helping you take the courses you need.

 Why do instructors get to make the decision about the delivery format of their course?

-At their June meeting, the Board of Regents approved a framework for resuming in-person instruction this fall in ways that are consistent with public health guidance and provide flexibility for students, staff, and faculty.
+At their June 2020 meeting, the Board of Regents approved a framework for resuming in-person instruction this academic year in ways that are consistent with public health guidance and provide flexibility for students, staff, and faculty.